zailky/onz-auth-js/webflow.md

 <br/>

 ### Test your code
-Awesome 🤩🪄!
-You’ve built a Simpe Site.
+Awesome 🤩!
+You’ve built a Simple Site with OnzAuth on Webflow.
 To test the code, you’ll need to publish your site and visit the live url.

 <br/>